-The Ombudsman Office offers a safe place where community members may discuss problems or issues within the University.
-The Ombudsman does not take a side in disputes.
+The Office of the University Ombudsman offers a safe place where community members may discuss problems or issues within the University.
 The Ombudsman treats all inquiries as confidential, as described in our Ethical Principles below.
 We assist visitors in several ways:

 - Provide a welcoming environment to listen to visitor concerns